ataylor89/assembly/helloworld/README.md

 Here is the code, reproduced, below:

     // The global directive makes a symbol globally visible,
-    // so that it can be referenced by other object files during linking.
+    // so that it can be referenced by other parts of the program.
-    // The main label defines the memory address that will be used as the entry point to our program.
     .global main

     // It's interesting... this directive appears to be unnecessary.